 The house is quiet.
 You are probably in bed, or watching a movie in the living room.
 All of a sudden, your cat comes zooming past you, jumping on all furniture, and meowing like crazy.
 A couple of minutes later, it calms down and sleeps on your lap.

 Why do cats have these random crazy episodes?

 These are frequent, and even have a name: Frenetic Random Activity Periods, or FRAP.
 Cats are known to “frapping”.
 Some dogs, especially puppies, also tend to get “zoomies”.

 First, if you are not familiar with the concept, here is a great example of a nocturnal craziness attack:

 Some hypotheses explain crazy zoomies.
-One of them is funny: Your cat is secretly training to become a ninja!
+One of them is funny: your cat is secretly training to become a ninja!

 More seriously, your cat probably just needs to spend some energy, and quick and crazy is the way to do it in the cat world!
-This is why kitten or young cats are more prone to “frapping”.
+This is why kittens or young cats are more prone to “frapping”.
 It is actually quite normal for cats to go from a calm and disinterested state to an intense and very active state.
 This is in fact one of their favorite hunting techniques!
 The surprise effect works, doesn’t’ it?

 Either way, there is not much you can do against those crazy FRAG episodes!
 They only last a couple of minutes, so your best guess is to just enjoy the entertaining show!